mpflynnx/c-programming/README.md

 ### Infinite loop

 An infinite loop is a loop that will never terminate.
-On same occasions this can be beneficial, but mostly infinite loops should be avoided.
+On some occasions this can be beneficial, but mostly infinite loops should be avoided.

 ```c
 #include <stdio.h>